FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 1. Takes parameters for app path, test app path, and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
 3. Uses Common-Functions.ps1 for utility functions
+4. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
+5. Verifies the container exists and is running using structured Docker output formats
+6. Uses the specific pattern for Business Central container operations with explicit parameters
-4. Applies watch mode settings from the configuration (interval, auto-publish, auto-run tests)
+7. Applies watch mode settings from the configuration (interval, auto-publish, auto-run tests)
-5. Watches for changes in the specified directories
+8. Watches for changes in the specified directories
-6. When changes are detected, automatically:
+9. When changes are detected, automatically:
    - Prepares the source files
    - Compiles the changed app(s)
    - Publishes the changed app(s)
    - Runs the tests
    - Displays the results
+10. Returns strongly-typed [pscustomobject] results for each operation
-7. Continues watching until manually stopped
+11. Continues watching until manually stopped
 Include parameter validation and help information.
 ```